TroyLaPolice/European-Neolithic-Expansion/README.md

 # The European Neolithic Expansion: A Model Revealing Intense Assortative Mating and Restricted Cultural Transmission
 *The following document will outline how the **agent-based** simulation code works.
 Text blocks will explain how the different pieces of the code work.
 Aside from the text blocks, **please also note comments in the code blocks** (denoted by //) as these **will provide additional information in-line.***

+Our agent-based model is written in Edios for the simulation framework SLiM by Haller & Messer.
+We used version 4.0 of SLiM.

+Haller, B. C. & Messer, P. W. SLiM 3: Forward Genetic Simulations Beyond the Wright–Fisher Model. *Mol.
+Biol.
+Evol.* **36**, 632–637 (2019).

 ## About the simulation

 This simulation models the interaction between Hunter Gatherers and Farmers in Neolithic Europe.